rBurgett/technoagorist.com/data/episodes/0026/notes.md

 We might not all take as bold of steps as Aaron did, but we can all acknowledge him for the good that he did.
 He was a hero, and with his death, the world lost another brave freedom fighter at the hand of the violent and greedy state.
 Here's to Aaron Swartz, a champion of internet freedom.

-This is Techno-Agorist, episode 26.
+This is TechnoAgorist, episode 26.